ansible-network/network.reports/README.md

       ansible.builtin.include_role:
         name: network.reports.generate_report
 ```
+Example Output

+- This task collects information from the network devices about all the resources of that device.

+- After the facts have been gathered, the next task is to generate the web report.
+This task runs locally on the localhost.
+The output of the network.reports.generate_report task will produce an HTML file summarizing the gathered facts.

 `Persist Network Data as Source of Truth (SOT)`
 - The `persist` role enables users to store gathered network facts (not just reports) in YAML format to local directories or remote SCM (like GitHub/GitLab) repositories.
 This establishes a version-controlled source of truth for network configuration data, useful for backup, audit, or driving configuration deployment.